‘Lives Are Being Shattered’: New Twist In Donald Trump Domestic Violence Defense And Affair Scandals

 “It’s her stunt double.
 The real Melania is home with Barron refreshing their bank accounts.”

 A clip shows Melania with her back to the camera, talking to a woman who flashes her repeated beaming smiles.
-The First Lady walks away from the chat sporting a relatively relaxed grin, which was captured by a photographer.
+The first lady walks away from the chat sporting a relatively relaxed grin, which was captured by a photographer.

 The Stormy Daniels scandal is not the only one presently surrounding Trump.